dimjimitris/EDCS/README.md

 - `ClientApp`: same as the Python `client` but for the Java implementation
 - `ServerApp`: implements the main method of the Python `server` module, but in Java.

+The Java code was written as an IntelliJ IDEA Java Project.
+The Java jar files which are used for servers and clients (see [usage](#usage)) were produces as Artifacts through IntelliJ in case you wish to reproduce them.

 ## Usage

 .env files